 All Ramelius employees are integral in ensuring the Company's sustainability performance continues to be successful.
 For FY23, the Company will introduce an ESG Key Performance Indicator (KPI) to its short-term incentive (STI) program.
 This KPI accounts for 10% of an eligible employee's total potential STI and is determined by the Company's performance against its ESG Targets (see page 14 of the 2022 Ramelius Annual Report).
-The KPI will aim to drive accountability and ensure the whole Company is involved in achieving our sustainability objectives collectively.
+The KPI will aim to drive accountability and ensure the whole sustainability objectives collectively.